 Supporting the Sustainable Development Goals

-Plan B recognizes that responsibility for safety, occupational health, and a quality work environment is a critical component of long-term sustainability and organizational success.
-The Company is committed to becoming a zero-accident organization, placing the highest priority on the well-being of employees, business partners, and all stakeholders.
-The Company continuously develops and strengthens standards in safety, health, and employee welfare across all dimensions, covering prevention, monitoring, and recovery.
-In addition, the Company has established a comprehensive Occupational Health & Safety Policy that applies not only to employees, but also to contractors, business partners, and stakeholders involved in the Company’s activities.
+Plan B recognizes that responsibility for safety, occupational health, and a healthy working environment is a key component of long-term organizational sustainability and success.
+The Company is committed to becoming an accident-free organization, placing the highest priority on the welfare of employees, partners, and all stakeholder groups through the integration of a safety culture into every aspect of business operations.
+The Company continuously develops standards for safety, health, and personnel welfare across all dimensions—including prevention, auditing, and remediation.
+Furthermore, an Occupational Health & Safety Policy has been established, covering employees, contractors, partners, and stakeholders involved in all Company activities.

 SDGs 3 SDGs 5 SDGs 8 SDGs 10